Rice MBAs speak candidly about how the GFE equipped them with the skills to lead and innovate on a global scale.

 “Business school emphasizes working in groups, and MBA students often learn as much from their peers as they do from faculty,” executive coach Ed Batista pointed out in Harvard Business Review.
 “Those same people will become your fellow alumni, and access to that network is one of the most valuable benefits an MBA program can offer.”

-Business schools themselves are changing.
-Even before COVID-19, top business schools were changing their model, adding more leadership and critical thinking courses to core subjects like finance, accounting and marketing.
+Business schools themselves have changed.
+Top business schools have been changing their models, adding more leadership and critical thinking courses to core subjects like finance, accounting and marketing.
 According to the Princeton Review, 71.1% of MBA applicants surveyed were aiming for senior leadership positions, and 94.4% were considering changing industries.

 Rice Business alumna Marjorie Ma was one such candidate.
 Working as a consultant in China for Deloitte, she enrolled in the fulltime class of 2012 to prepare for a different type of corporate job.
 “I wanted to do an MBA program to enrich my experience,” she said.
 It worked.
 After graduating from Rice Business, Ma pivoted from both her job title and her firm itself, and now is Vice President of product management and market intelligence at AIG.

 With its small classes and supportive culture, Rice Business is designed to help that kind of career change.
 You can see the results in recent class profiles.
-After decades of heading to energy and financial services sectors, in 2019-20 Rice Business MBAs gravitated instead to consulting jobs.
-Nearly a third of them — 29.5 percent — took consulting positions, earning an average of $140,350.
-Overall, members of the class of 2019 reported an average base salary of $124,798 — a boost of over $11,000 from the year before.
+After decades of heading to energy and financial services sectors, in 2021-22 Rice Business MBAs gravitated instead to consulting jobs.
+Over a third of them — 34.6 percent — took consulting positions, earning an average of $166,646.
+Overall, members of the class of 2022 reported an average base salary of $142,212 — a boost of over $10,000 from the year before.

 To ensure that graduates have these kinds of choices throughout their careers, a top business school invests enormous attention on both its curriculum — and each student as an individual, Rice Business Dean Peter Rodriguez said.